apigee-labs/rapier/README.md

 - The js directory contains a Node package that is used by the generated Javascript SDK
 - The js directory contains a Python module that is used by the generated Python SDK
 - The test-servers directory contains some simple servers used to test the genenrated SDKs
-- the util directory contains the sdk generators and the Swagger generator.
+- the util directory contains the sdk generators and the OAS generator.
 This directory is a Python module
-  - gen_swagger.py is the Swagger generator
+  - gen_swagger.py is the OAS generator
   - gen_js_sdk.py is the Javascript SDK genenrator
   - gen_py_sdk.py is the Python SDK genenrator
   - requirements.txt is the pip file with the python dependencies for these generators